Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 High school: This lesson covers the extension, restriction, and reorganization of political democracy after 1800; and sources and character of cultural, religious, and social reform movements in the antebellum era.
 Sponsored by the Gilder Lehrman Institute of American History.

-Various grades through high school level: The Washington, DC site of the assassination of President Lincoln presents virtual field trips and a virtual investigation of the Lincoln murder.
+Various grades through high school level: The Washington, DC site of the assassination of President Lincoln presents a virtual tour, classroom aids and distance learning resources.

 Emancipation Proclamation Activity